Zali, North Khorasan

 Zali (زالي, also Romanized as Zālī) is a village in Bam Rural District, Bam and Safiabad District, Esfarayen County, North Khorasan Province, Iran.
 At the 2006 census, its population was 81, in 18 families.

 Pre-history and archaeology

 Documented historical name of the village has been called the Nahamod that happens to the Timurid period.
-His eyebrows in 833 AD.
 AH of the 12 villages mentioned Arghyan Arghyan pass to the world one of these villages are listed: Rueen village and functions، Ardin village and functions،Dastger village and functions ،Karizdar village،Bekrabad village،Nahamod village،Jahan village and functions ،Ban village and functions ،Sfanj village and functions ،Khargh village and functions.....

 Climate Village

 Zali Village has a humid climate with hot summers and relatively wet cold winters.
 Temperatures during the hottest time of year (August and September) are up to 35 C and rainfall is sparse in the May until December, respectively.